alexi.sh

 Catch well: null and bounds checks, obvious logic slips, style drift, missing tests, common security anti-patterns, and "you forgot to handle this case" feedback.
 This first pass is real, time-saving value.

-Miss or get wrong: the things that matter most in review — whether the change is the right design, fits the architecture, and solves the actual business problem.
-They also generate false positives that cost reviewer attention.
+Miss or get wrong: the things that matter most in review.
+Is the change the right design?
+Does it fit the architecture?
+Does it solve the real business problem?
+They also throw false positives that cost reviewer attention.
 An AI reviewer has no model of your product's intent.

-The honest conclusion: augmentation, not replacement.
-The bot handles the mechanical first pass; a human owns the judgement.
-For comparisons of the underlying models, see best coding LLMs 2026 and best AI coding assistants 2026.
+The honest takeaway: add help, don't replace.
+The bot handles the routine first pass; a human owns the call.
+To compare the models behind these tools, see best coding LLMs 2026 and best AI coding assistants 2026.

 The privacy trade-off most teams skip

-Most cloud AI review tools send your code — the diff, sometimes broader repository context — to a third-party API.
-For proprietary or regulated codebases that is a genuine consideration:
+Most cloud AI review tools send your code - the diff, sometimes broader repository context - to a third-party API.
+For private or regulated codebases that is a real concern:

-• Check the vendor's data-retention and training policy; prefer tools that contractually exclude training on your code.
+• Check the vendor's data-retention and training policy.
+Prefer tools that, by contract, do not train on your code.

-• Prefer tools that can run analysis in your own CI without exfiltrating code — deterministic scanners like Semgrep can run fully self-contained.
+• Prefer tools that can run the scan in your own CI without leaking code - fixed-rule scanners like Semgrep can run fully on their own.

-• For authoring-time assistance without sending code out, a local model can power review on-device — see the best local LLM for coding and the privacy rationale in data sovereignty.
+• For help as you write without sending code out, a local model can run review on-device - see the best local LLM for coding and the privacy case in data sovereignty.

 How to choose